gin66/tokio-socks5/README.md

 # uservpn-socks5

-This is work in progress project.
+# This is a work in progress project. => DOES NOT WORK YET

 It shall be: A multi-server and multi-client vpn to internet showing up as socks5-proxy on client side

-The tokio-socks5 project has been used as basis for the implementation.
+The tokio-socks5 project has been used as a starter for the implementation.

 [![Build Status](https://travis-ci.org/gin66/uservpn-socks5.svg?branch=mba)](https://travis-ci.org/gin66/uservpn-socks5)